 - Address challenges more effectively as a group than as single providers

 There are approximately 500 rural health networks in the United States.
-UMRHN is one of six rural health networks in South Carolina.
-For more information please contact us at 803-377-8027.
+UMRHN is one of three rural health networks in South Carolina.
+To learn about our current initiatives, accomplishments, and partners, please visit our Programs page or contact us at 803-377-8026.

 Some highlights of UMRHN’s workBelow are some select projects UMRH has been a part of.
 For more details on these and all of our work, please visit the Programs page.

 UMRHN endeavors to increase the number of clinical preceptorships for Nurse Practitioner (NP) students.
 NPs face multiple disadvantages when trying to secure their required clinical hours.
 A grant from Power: ED will fund a project to open new preceptorships in the short-term, and a case study will be developed to encourage others to offer preceptorships for the long-term benefit of the healthcare workforce.